top of page

 ree

-THE police are hunting for Bell Hotel paedophile Hadush Kebatu (above) in London after he was "accidentally" freed by the prison service while being transferred from prison to an immigration detention centre to be deported.
+Kebatu, whose sex offending just days after illegally entering the UK, was "accidentally" freed by the prison service while being transferred from prison to an immigration detention centre to be deported.

-A major search operation is under way to find him the convicted sex attacker after he was moved from Chelmsford Prison today.
+A major search operation was launched on Friday to find him the convicted sex attacker after he was moved from Chelmsford Prison.

 ree

-Video has now surfaced which was filmed by a woman who thought she recognised him in Chelmsford today before news of the blunder broke.
+Video had surfaced on Friday, which was filmed by a woman who thought she recognised him in Chelmsford today before news of the blunder broke.

 A senior justice source told The Sun: “He has been released in error – this is the mother of all f**k ups.